 When a nonprofit hires an independent party to assist with the search and selection of its next leader, it can pursue various options: large, globally branded retained search firms; boutique firms; contingent search firms; individual search professionals — or variations of them.

-The nonprofit sector relies heavily on a search committee — especially for the roles of executive director, president, or chief advancement officer.
+The nonprofit sector relies heavily on a search committee — especially for the roles of executive director, president, or chief executive officer.
 The committee is typically comprised of board members, donors, and other key stakeholders.
 Each has a different perspective of the role, the requirements for success, and the vision for the organization.
 While the search committee provides valuable insights and diverse perspectives, it also adds a layer of logistical and decision-making complexity to the process.
 Search consultants who focus on the nonprofit sector are accustomed to working with committee members’ varying opinions and are able to navigate the added complexities.

 Nonprofit executives report to an ever-changing volunteer board.
 The board chair at the time the position opens may not be the board chair at the time the position is filled.
 Recruiters must understand this governance structure and evaluate the candidate’s ability to work with the board accordingly.
 A nonprofit executive’s ability to develop and maintain strong relationships with a rotating roster of board members is critical to long-term success and stability.

 Nonprofit Core Competencies

 Nonprofit executive candidates will be evaluated for traditional leadership competencies.
 They should also be assessed for competencies that are specific to the sector, such as fundraising acumen, volunteer and board relations, donor cultivation and stewardship, and, for many organizations, member or constituent relations.
 Every recruiter should possess an understanding of these “nonprofit core competencies.”

 Multiple Interest Groups